SUSTAINABLE LIVING

 Waste

 Fortunately I live in places where recycling is well established, so I recycle everything I can.
-In Geneva the recycling depot for paper, glass, plastic bottles, aluminum, compostable organics, clothing, etc. is just a two minute detour on my walk to the office.
-In France, it is just a short detour on the road to my chalet.
-Appliances go back to the stores that sell them.
+In Geneva recycling bins for paper, glass and plastic bottles are in each building, and the recycling depot for more complex items like aluminum and cans, batteries, compostable organics, clothing, etc. is just a two minute walk from my apartment.
+In France, a big recycling centre is just a short detour on the road to my chalet.
+Appliances and light bulbs go back to the stores that sell them.
 At the chalet, I have my own compost pile.
 I try to generate as little waste as possible, reusing what can be reused, recycling what can be, and avoiding throw-away products.
-I use cloth napkins and shopping bags, a minimum of paper towels, and rechargeable batteries for most purposes.
+I use cloth napkins and shopping bags, and a minimum of paper towels.
 What little trash is left is mostly plastic packaging, which in Geneva is incinerated to make electricity.

 Media/information

-We are drowning in information, and bombarded by the media with messages we did not ask for.
+We are drowning in information, and bombarded by the media with messages we did not ask for (2500 per day).
 It is another kind of pollution.
 I do not have a television, having decided years ago that I did not like the way it passively manipulated my thinking and emotions.
-I listen to the news (France Info) on the radio during meals, as much for the weather as anything, and read two weekly periodicals: the Guardian Weekly for general news, compiling the best articles from The Guardian (UK), Le Monde (Paris) and the Washington Post (USA), and the New Scientist for scientific and environmental news.
+I listen to the news (France Info) on the radio during meals, as much for the weather as anything, and read two weekly periodicals: the Guardian Weekly for general news, compiling the best articles from The Guardian (UK), Le Monde (Paris) and the Washington Post (USA), as well as the New Scientist for scientific and environmental news.
 This is enough for me to stay well informed, and keeping up with these is already a challenge, since I usually spend more time writing than reading.
+E-mail is now the main medium of communication with family, friends and professional contacts, although the flood is now difficult to keep up with.
+For social media, I have a Linked-in page, occasionally post something on Facebook, and of course have this relatively complete web site.
 Admittedly, much of popular culture escapes me completely, but...

 I dislike advertising, and even remove the labels from containers around the house to avoid having their brand names and messages in front of me every day.